-5.8.64 Some of the battery containers and inverter houses will be visible as well as the upper part of the proposed customer substation.
-They will, however, be difficult to make out, particularly due to their mid-green colouration.
+5.8.64 Some of the battery containers and inverter houses in Field 1 will be visible as well as the upper part of the proposed customer substation.
+They will, however, be difficult to make out, particularly due to the proposed disruptive coloration.
+Field 3 will remain in agricultural production and Field 4 will be landscaped.
 The sensitivity is High (Long Distance footpath) and the magnitude of change Low in winter and summer resulting in a Moderate adverse effect.

-5.8.65 The tree planting within Fields 1 and 5 will screen the proposed development from view.
+5.8.65 The proposed tree planting will screen the proposed development from view.
 By Year 10 the effect will reduce to Minor adverse and by Year 20 it will be Neutral.